bulgantamiri/fibostackclient/doc/source/configuration/index.rst

 to connect to one or more clouds.
 It may contain private information and is generally considered private to a user.

-OpenStackClient looks for a file called :file:`clouds.yaml` in the following
+fibostackClient looks for a file called :file:`clouds.yaml` in the following
 locations:

 * current directory
-* :file:`~/.config/openstack`
+* :file:`~/.config/fibostack`
-* :file:`/etc/openstack`
+* :file:`/etc/fibostack`

 The first file found wins.

-The keys match the :program:`openstack` global options but without the ``--os-`` prefix.
+The keys match the :program:`fibostack` global options but without the ``--os-`` prefix.

 ::